gaoadam/gaoadam.github.io/docs/projects/parallelized_wave_simulation_engine/parallelized_wave_simulation_engine.md

 ![u0](u0.png)

 With the setup done, generating simulation data is as simple as calling the wave_eq() function in one line of code.
-We pass in 3 arguments: initial wavefunction $u(x,y)$ at $t=0$ , the wave source functions, and the simulation metadata.
+We pass in 3 arguments: initial wavefunction $$u(x,y)$$ at $$t=0$$ , the wave source functions, and the simulation metadata.

 All the other lines of code seen below are to track code runtime: